shoui520/shoui520.github.io/docs/faq.md

 Due to the FAQ becoming ridiculously long, it can be hard to quickly find what you want.
 In that case, use the search bar or ++ctrl+f++.

-###Why this FAQ was made
+### Why this FAQ was made

 This FAQ aims to assist you with your self study.
 When it comes to learning Japanese, it is almost inevitable that you will often wonder about a lot of things.
 I’m not going to always be here to help you out, so I might as well dump all my knowledge here.
 I am sure your question will be answered in this FAQ.
-If not, ask it in the [Discord Server](https://discord.gg/nhqjydaR8j)
+If not, I'm willing to answer any question you have if you sub to my Patreon.

 ### How do I learn Japanese?